 SECURE-ing your retirement and legacy

-- Raises the required start date for required minimum distributions (RMDs) from qualified retirement plans and traditional Individual Retirement Accounts (IRAs) from age 70½ to 72 to recognize increased life expectancy for account owners; this would apply to individuals who turn 70½ after December 31, 2019.
+- Raises the required start date for required minimum distributions (RMDs) from qualified retirement plans and traditional Individual Retirement Accounts (IRAs) from age 70½ to 72 to recognize increased life expectancy for account owners; this applies to individuals who turn 70½ after December 31, 2019.
 (Note: Account owners may still be able to make qualified charitable distributions from their retirement accounts starting at age 70½.)

-- Allows individuals to make contributions to traditional IRAs at any age; currently, individuals cannot make contributions after reaching age 70½.
+- Allows individuals to make contributions to traditional IRAs at any age; under the prior law, individuals could not make contributions after reaching age 70½.

 - Spouses are exempt from the 10-year requirement and will continue to be able to stretch required withdrawals over their life expectancies.
-(N.B.
-It is not certain whether trusts that qualify for the estate tax marital deduction will be afforded the same exemption.)
+(Note: It is not certain whether trusts that qualify for the estate tax marital deduction will be afforded the same exemption.)